Prehistory of Sarangani: Linao Cave

 In 2002, another archaeological site was discovered in Maitum.
 It is a cave, discovered in Sitio Linao, Barangay Kiambing, thus getting the name Linao Cave.
 Like its predecessor, the site is unfortunately very much disturbed too, leaving no intact jars, only potsherds, again as a result of treasure hunting.

-During the excavation period, old-time residents in the area also informed the archaeologists that the cave has seven chambers, the farthest having supposedly old drawings on the walls, but the National Museum Team, headed by Dr. Eugenio Dizon, were unable to reach the said chambers, because they were blocked by sandbags and timber.
+During the excavation period, old-time residents in the area also informed the archaeologists that the cave has seven chambers, the farthest having supposedly old drawings on the walls, but the National Museum Team, headed by Dr. Eusebio Dizon, were unable to reach the said chambers, because they were blocked by sandbags and timber.

 Upon examination of the sherds, the archaeologists concluded that the pots were not anthropomorphic pots or used for burial.
 They suggested that the Linao Cave was somehow a ritual site, and that the pots were probably used for rituals.

 Besides this, the fact that really makes the place special was once the recovered potsherds were carbon-dated, the result suggested that the potteries were much older than those in the Ayub Cave by at least a 1000 years, dating it to almost as old as 3000 years Before Present Time.
 Also, upon examination, the recovered artifacts, according to Dr. Dizon, seem to have similarities with some of the Sabah pots from Bukit Tengkorak.
 This is remarkable, since it would make the site very important in terms of explaining the past of ancient man in the Philippines.

 The recovered artifacts are now on display in the National Museum.